octronic-uk/Argentum/readme.md

 ## Managing Hardware Devices

-All hardware devices (aside from the CPU itself) in Tasky will be represented by the Resource class.
+All hardware devices (aside from the CPU itself) in Taskie will be represented by the Resource class.
 Specialisations will be used when necessary to add specific functionality to a Resource.
 Some Resource Examples include.